ecampana/borrow-my-style/README.md

 We are also starting to see a trend as to which brand names are the most popular in the moderate and high performing inventory category.

-### Any differences between high and moderate performing?
+### Any differences between high and moderate performing items?

 Comparing model results for high-performing items versus moderate-performing ones uncovers some interesting subtleties.